 “No, we can swing our arms if you want.”

 “And skip?
 You said we could skip on the way back!”

 “Did I say that?”

-“I have not skipped anywhere in a long time but I will do my best,” sounding much like a grandparent asked to ride the world’s tallest roller coaster for the twelfth time in a day.
+“I have not skipped in a long time but I will do my best,” sounding much like a grandparent asked to ride the world’s tallest roller coaster for the twelfth time in a day.

 “Where shall we skip?” she asked with joyful anticipation.
-Barnaby marveled at how excited a child could get over so simple an activity.
+Levi marveled at how excited a child acted over so simple an activity.

 “How about we start in this direction and then the Holy Spirit will lead us to where we need to go.”